Challenge

 To identify the mechanisms and safeguards that may be more appropriate and effective in each case to avoid the violation of fundamental principles and rights, we have relied on Chapter II of the Ethical Guidelines for Trusted AI of the European Commission, and in the recently approved AI Regulation (mandatory application from 2/8/2026), so that the mechanisms are determined based on the level of risk of the AI system and for certain AI systems or models.
 For example:

-• high risk: subject to specific security and transparency requirements, and the obligation to carry out an impact assessment related to fundamental rights before deploying the system (art.
-27)
+• high risk: subject to specific safety and security requirements transparència, and the obligation to carry out an impact assessment relating to fundamental rights before deploying the system (art 27)

-• Limited risk: Minimum transparency obligations to allow users to make informed decisions and be aware when interacting with an AI.
+• Limited risk: minimum obligations of transparència to allow users to make informed decisions and be aware when interacting with an AI.

 This methodology helps us maintain an AI system that is transparent, secure and committed to protecting fundamental rights.